GraphLand: Evaluating Graph Machine Learning Models on Diverse Industrial Data: Experimental setup

 As a simple baseline, we use ResMLP~--- an MLP with skip-connections \citep{he2016deep} and layer normalization \citep{ba2016layer}.
 This model does not have any information about the graph structure and operates on nodes as independent samples~--- we call such models \textit{graph-agnostic}.
 It has been shown that such MLP-like models with skip-connections can serve as very strong baselines for industrial data with mixed numerical and categorical features \citep{gorishniy2021revisiting}.
 Further, we consider the three most popular implementations of GBDT models that are widely used in industrial applications: XGBoost \citep{chen2016xgboost}, LightGBM \citep{ke2017lightgbm}, and CatBoost \citep{prokhorenkova2018catboost}.
 GBDT models are often considered to be better than neural networks at dealing with numerical features \citep{gorishniy2021revisiting, gorishniy2022embeddings} and regression tasks \citep{zhang2023improving}.

 The models discussed above are graph-agnostic.
-To see if they can be improved by being granted access to some of the graph information, we augment them with \textit{neighborhood feature aggregation} (\texttt{NFA})~--- a simple feature augmentation technique that extends features of each graph node with aggregated information about features of its neighbors (see Appendix~\ref{app:nfa} for a detailed discussion of \texttt{NFA}).
-Specifically, we add \texttt{NFA} to ResMLP and LightGBM, since they are our fastest graph-agnostic models.
-We denote these model versions with the -\texttt{NFA} suffix.
-We expect that if the graph structure is beneficial for the considered task, then \texttt{NFA}-augmented models will significantly outperform their counterparts without \texttt{NFA}.
+To see if they can be improved by being granted access to some of the graph information, we augment them with \textit{neighborhood feature aggregation} (NFA)~--- a simple feature augmentation technique that extends features of each graph node with aggregated information about features of its neighbors (see Appendix~\ref{app:nfa} for a detailed discussion of NFA).
+Specifically, we add NFA to ResMLP and LightGBM, since they are our fastest graph-agnostic models.
+We denote these model versions with the -NFA suffix.
+We expect that if the graph structure is beneficial for the considered task, then NFA-augmented models will significantly outperform their counterparts without NFA.
 This indeed happens in our experiments, confirming the usefulness of the graph structure provided in our datasets.
-However, note that \texttt{NFA} provides only limited access to graph information (specifically, it provides access to aggregated information about features of 1-hop neighbors).
+However, note that NFA provides only limited access to graph information, specifically the aggregated features of 1-hop neighbors.
 Models that can use much more graph information are graph neural networks, which we discuss in the next paragraph.

 \paragraph{Graph neural networks}